 A central tenet of AEAM is learning, yet learning seems to be intertwined with cycles of policy success and failure (Westley 1995).
 If policies are working (or appear to be working), there is little or no emphasis on learning.
 It is when policy fails, either dramatically or chronically, that learning is deemed necessary and a priority.
 The challenge to develop a capacity for learning continues to be problematic among most resource institutions.
 Yet, when needed, that capacity seems to come by focusing on understanding (not efficiency) and by networking with those who practice learning.

-Oyster restoration programs in the Florida panhandle appear to again be at a critical crossroads (Swift 1898; Pine et al. 2015; Camp et al. 2015; Pine et al. 2022) but are likely at their lowest point in the last 125 years (Swift 1897, 1898; this assessment).
-Stronger leadership and a commitment to learning are needed to guide these restoration and management efforts to achieve their stated goals of restoring oyster populations to support ecosystem services and viable fisheries for the benefit of the people of Florida and the Gulf of Mexico region.
+Oyster restoration programs in the Florida panhandle appear to again be at a critical crossroads (Swift 1898; Pine et al. 2015; Camp et al. 2015; Pine et al. 2022) oyster populations likely at their lowest point in the last 125 years (Swift 1897, 1898; this assessment).
+Stronger leadership and a commitment to learning may be needed to guide these restoration and management efforts to achieve their stated goals of restoring oyster populations to support ecosystem services and viable fisheries for the benefit of the people of Florida and the Gulf of Mexico region.

 Acknowledgments